 Worm infections are estimated to cause a loss of 200 to 524 million years of primary schooling.
 Parasitic worms exact a clear toll on human capital, hindering economic development in parts of the world that can least afford it.

-Treatment with a simple pill is universally recognized as a safe, cost-effective and scaleable solution.
+Treatment against parasitic worms with a simple pill is universally recognized as a safe, cost-effective and scaleable solution.
 Side effects are very rare.

-School-based deworming programs leverage existing infrastructure, result in treatment coverage of over 80% of at-risk children, and reduce costs to less than USD 50 cents per child per year.
+The Deworm the World Initiative works with governments around the world to develop and implement national school-based deworming programs.
+These leverage existing infrastructure, result in treatment coverage of over 80% of at-risk children, and reduce costs to less than USD 50 cents per child per year.